 The World’s First Majority-Muslim Democracy

-As the world’s third largest democracy and the first majority-Muslim democracy, Indonesia continues to be an important model for positive institutional change.
-Over the last sixteen years, Indonesia has transformed itself from an authoritarian state into a multi-party democracy with direct election of village chiefs up to the president.
-In July 2014 Indonesian voters selected their first president in this new “reformasi” era not connected to the Suharto regime, Joko Widodo, in a hotly contested but peaceful election, which is an encouraging referendum on the future of democracy in Indonesia.
+Over the past two decades, Indonesia has transformed itself from an authoritarian, unitary state into a multi-party, decentralized democracy with direct election of village chiefs up to the president, as well as local and national legislative representatives.
+In July 2014 Indonesian voters selected their first president in this new “reformasi” era not connected to the Suharto regime, Joko Widodo (“Jokowi”), in a hotly contested but peaceful election, which is an encouraging referendum on the future of democracy in Indonesia.